mla/text-forge/README.md

       <% }) %>
     ');

-With one argument, returns the previously stored content:
+When called with one argument, returns the previously stored content, if any:

     my $nav = $self->content_for('nav');